devopsarr/lidarr-go/lidarr/docs/TrackFileApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiUpdateApiV1TrackFileRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiUpdateTrackFileRequest struct via the builder pattern

 Name | Type | Description  | Notes